Table of Contents

 Having someone to teach you the ropes has many advantages, with the biggest one being that you’ll have someone to correct you.
 Don’t worry, as pickleball isn’t a hard-to-learn sport, but there’s still a difference between learning something alone and learning it with someone who already knows it.

-- Make it so if on the rare chance, you don’t like the sport, you will not have wasted money
+1. Make it so if on the rare chance, you don’t like the sport, you will not have wasted moneya

-If you can’t find someone who knows how to play pickleball, then don’t stress it as it isn’t that big of a deal.
-You will, however, have to work a little harder when it comes to where you play, and what equipment you use.
+If you are a pickleball beginner and you can’t find someone who knows how to play, then don’t stress it as it isn’t that big of a deal.
+You will, however, have to work a little harder when it comes to where you compete, and what equipment you use.

 The Basics of What You’ll Need